msyamkumar/cs220-f21-projects/p1/README.md

 6. Check the "Submission Status" below; it is normal to see some "info:" messages, but make sure you correct any "error:" messages
 7. Click "View Submissions" to make sure your submission looks correct

-#### Please remember to `Kernel->Restart and Run All` to check for errors, save your notebook, then run the test.py script one more time before submitting the project.
+#### Please remember to `Kernel->Restart and Run All` to check for errors, save your notebook, then run the test.py script one more time (in that order) before submitting the project.

 Congrats on finishing your first CS 220 project!